alexeysp11/Model3d-SerialPort-WPF/README.md

 # Model3d-SerialPort-WPF

+`Model3d-SerialPort-WPF`  is the project that involves creating a WPF application in C# that receives temperature and relative acceleration data from a microcontroller via serial port, displays the data in a 3D model representation, and includes functionality to prevent the application from hanging due to constant data stream.

+## Overall description

-`Model3d-SerialPort-WPF` provides visual representation of the received data (temperature and relative acceleration from 3 axis accelerometer) from microcontroller.
+This project provides visual representation of the received data (temperature and relative acceleration from 3 axis accelerometer) from microcontroller.

 This app is written in `C#` using **WPF**.